novoda/gradle-static-analysis-plugin/docs/tools/checkstyle.md

 }
 ```

-(assuming you're using the Novoda scaffolding system, see [Example configurations](#example-configurations) for more details)

 You can have multiple `exclude` statements.

+For more information about `checkstyle {}` Gradle properties, refer to [official Gradle docs](https://docs.gradle.org/current/dsl/org.gradle.api.plugins.quality.CheckstyleExtension.html).

-For more informations about Checkstyle rules, refer to the [official website](http://checkstyle.sourceforge.net/checks.html).
+For more information about **Checkstyle rules**, refer to the [official website](http://checkstyle.sourceforge.net/checks.html).

 ## Checkstyle in mixed-language projects
 If your project mixes Java and Kotlin code, you most likely want to have an exclusion in place for all `*.kt` files.
 You can use the `exclude`